Huegoxaga/notes/networking/README.md

       - 599 Network Connect Timeout Error
 - The URL will be encoded using the `UTF-8` encoding scheme
   - `+` means a space only in `application/x-www-form-urlencoded` content, such as the query part of a URL.
+- A CORS preflight request is a CORS request that checks to see if the CORS protocol is understood and a server is aware using specific methods and headers.
+- A simple request does not use reflight check, itmeets all the following conditions:
+  - One of the allowed methods:
+    - `GET`
+    - `HEAD`
+    - `POST`
+  - One of the following Content-Type header:
+    - `application/x-www-form-urlencoded`
+    - `multipart/form-data`
+    - `text/plain`

 ##### Hyper Text Transfer Protocol Secure(HTTPS)